The Excel ODDFPRICE Function

 - As [basis] argument has been omitted, the function uses the default value 0 (denoting the US (NADS) 30/360 day count basis).

-Further examples of the Excel Oddfprice function are provided on the Microsoft Office website.
+For further examples of the Excel Oddfprice function, see the Microsoft Office website.

 Oddfprice Function Errors